Mental Well-Being

 For a list of local mental health supports, go to Mental Health and Well-Being.

-• School Mental Health Ontario helps school districts enhance student mental health through the use of evidence-based strategies and services.
+• School Mental Health Ontario | Helps school districts enhance student mental health through the use of evidence-based strategies and services.

-• Kids Help Phone offers e-mental health services with a variety of resources including a phone/text number for one to one crisis support.
+• Kids Help Phone | E-mental health services with a variety of resources including a phone/text number for one to one crisis support.

-• Positive Mental Health Toolkit was developed by the Pan-Canadian Joint Consortium for School Health to promote positive mental health practices and perspectives within the school environment.
+• Positive Mental Health Toolkit | Pan-Canadian Joint Consortium for School Health.
+Promotes positive mental health practices and perspectives within the school environment.

 Body Image